galikbence/genome_annotation/README.md

 - __Coils__ (X.X) : Prediction of Coiled Coil Regions in Proteins
 - __MobiDBLite__ (X.X) : Prediction of disordered domains Regions in Proteins

-Aslo, we switch on the GO and pathway annotation.
-For further analyses or making summary of the results we can use the TSV and GFF outputs.
+Also, we switch on the GO and pathway annotation.
+For further analyses or making summary of the results we can use the `TSV` and `GFF` outputs.
+For better interpretation use the `HTML` output.

       #Example
        interproscan.sh --output-dir <OUTPUT-DIR> --output-file-base <OUTPUT-FILE-BASE> --formats GFF,TSV,HTML --goterms --iprlookup --pathways --seqtype protein --input <INPUT-FILE-PATH>